gazebosim/gz-math/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo Math 7.X to 8.X

+### Breaking Changes

+  1. `SphericalCoordinates::PositionTransform()` now uses degrees for `SPHERICAL` frame instead of radians (both for input and output coordinates).
+     This change was made so that its output is consistent with `SphericalFromLocal` etc.

 ## Gazebo Math 6.X to 7.X

 ### Breaking Changes